-The wheel on top of the unit provides multi-function operation.
-In normal use the wheel is used to move the motor, at a velocity that is proportional to its deflection from the central position.
+The joystick on top of the unit provides multi-function operation.
+In normal use the joystick is used to move the selected axis, at a velocity that is proportional to its deflection from the central position.
 In this central position the piezo inertia motor is stationary.
-As the wheel is moved away from the center, the motor begins to move.
-Directional control of the motor is achieved by moving the wheel up and down.
+As the joystick is moved away from the centre, the motor begins to move.
+Directional control of the motor is achieved by moving the joystick in both directions (left and right for CH1 and CH3, or up and down for CH2 and CH4).
+Where pairs of axes are enabled, both axes will move simultaneously as a function of joystick deflection.

-The wheel can be used to control the motor in a number of ways as follows, depending on the mode selected in the wheel Mode menu option - see Section 4.5.6.
+The joystick can be used to control the motor in a number of ways as follows, depending on the mode selected in the Joystick Mode menu option - see Section 4.4.6.

-If the actuator is driven into its physical end stops, the motor may stick and may not respond to subsequent motion demands.
+If the actuator is driven into its end stops, the motor may stick and may not respond to subsequent motion demands.
 If this is the case, turn the adjustment knob of the actuator manually to move the device away from its end stop, then the motor should move normally.